 Always remember the drink comes first.
 As William S. Adkins said in the 1911 edition of The Practical Soda Fountain Guide…, “A good name will not carry a poor drink to success, but a good name attached to a good drink forms a strong combination.”

-Iso if the drink is good but the inspiration just isn’t flowing, here are some ways of approaching the name you are going to use for your cocktail creation.
+So, if the drink is good, but the inspiration just isn’t flowing, here are some ways of approaching the process of putting a name to liquid.

 Take a straightforward approach

 If you are modifying an existing cocktail, the end result should have the same characteristics as the original cocktail.
-Don’t create confusion by taking an existing name and applying it to a different recipe.
+So don’t create confusion by taking an existing name and applying it to a different recipe.

 Add a personal perspective

-What a cocktail reminds us of can be a powerful inspiration for the name.
-Whether it’s a feeling, a season or a time of day – a memory from childhood or a lost love – experiences can be powerful for they are often universal.
+A drink is often more than just taste; it is a vessel that What a cocktail reminds us of can be a powerful inspiration for the name.
+Whether it’s a feeling, a season or a time of day – a memory from childhood or a lost love – experiences can be powerful, for they are often universal.

 A good name will not carry a poor drink to success; but a good name attached to a good drink forms a strong combination.